Virginia Automobile Insurance Plan (VAIP)

 VAIP coverage

-When you apply for insurance through the VAIP, you must purchase the minimum limits of coverage required by the Virginia Financial Responsibility Law.
-You can get higher limits or optional coverage that is not required by law but will further protect your assets.
-These limits of coverage are shown in the tables below.
+When you apply for insurance through the VAIP, you must purchase at least the minimum amount of coverage required by Virginia's financial responsibility law.
+You can also choose to pay for higher limits or optional coverage, which is not required by law but will further protect your assets.

 ---|---|---|